WPGC :

 1956

 On March 30th, 1956, WBUZ-FM changes its call letters to WRNC-FM.
-(Today the WBUZ calls are used by an Alternative station in Nashville).
+(The WBUZ calls were later used by a station in Fredonia, NY on 1570 but today are used by an Active Rock FM station in Nashville).
 Late in the year, WRNC-FM is purchased from the Chesapeake Broadcasting Company by WPGC, Inc. $5.00 is paid for the station license and $10,000 for its equipment and tower.
 FCC approval takes place on November 20th, 1956.
 The purchase is made to add nightime programming to WPGC-AM's daytime only operation.

 At this time, WPGC-AM owner Max Richmond becomes President of WRNC-FM and names Gene Winters, General Manager of WPGC-AM as General Manager of WRNC-FM too.
 WRNC begins duplicating WPGC-AM's daytime programming immediately.